Every step in the quest to provide structure to our information is an exercise in restraint.

 The sketches you made during your initial exploration were rough for a reason.
 Speed of idea generation was the goal.
 On the other hand, wireframes provide a base for all the visual design work that will be done later.
 While these wireframes will be a level of fidelity higher, your work will still relatively simple.
 This is all about knowing how much time and effort to invest.
 There are still a lot of updates that can happen to the work, so moving it forward without overinvesting your time is the target.

-Here are a few basic rules to guide your effort as you elevate the work .
+Here are a few basic rules to guide your effort as you elevate your initial sketches.

 Getting the project sizes correct will make it far easier to update your work as the fidelity increases.
 Failure to meet this mark will make your prototypes difficult to construct, which negatively impacts your user tests.
 All this means you'll likely start from scratch as you move further into the visual design of the project.

-The copy you created helped you roughly sketch out your initial ideas for the project design.
+The copy you've already created has helped you roughly sketch out your initial ideas for the project design.
 Simple things like knowing how many blocks of content you need for a particular section adds reality to your work.
 Now we're leveling that up and bringing in the content that you created.

 Up next Prototyping